great-expectations/great_expectations/contrib/time_series_expectations/README.md

 * Concrete classes are in snake_case.
 * Classes that live/will live in the core Great Expectations library are in *italics*.
 * Classes that have already been implemented are marked with :white_check_mark:

+About Abstract Base Classes:

+The most important ABCs are `BatchAggregateStatisticTimeSeriesExpectation`, [ColumnAggregateTimeSeriesExpectation](link), and  `ColumnPairTimeSeriesExpectation`.
+They allow time series models to be applied to data in a variety of shapes and formats.
+Like most ABCs, these classes won't be executable themselves, but will hold shared logic to make it easier to create and maintain Expectations that follow certain patterns.

 About `ColumnAggregateTimeSeriesExpectations`: